takanotaiga/cosmos-transfer2.5/docs/inference_auto_multiview.md

 1. Follow the [Setup guide](setup.md) for environment setup, checkpoint download and hardware requirements.

+## (Exploratory) Using Less GPUs

+The number of GPUs (context parallel size) must be **greater than or equal to the number of active views** in your spec.
+An active view is any camera entry that supplies a `control_path` (e.g., `front_wide`, `rear_left`, etc.).
+The default sample spec enables seven views, so it runs on seven GPUs.
+If you reduce the views in your JSON spec, you can run on fewer GPUs.
+Adjust `--nproc_per_node` (or total world size) accordingly before running the commands below.

 ## Examples

 Multiview requires 8 GPUs

 Run multiview2world: